 Psoas Stretches & Exercises

 Whether an athlete, pregnant or not active at all, it’s important to release the psoas to ensure that it is in good working order giving you the support you need to perform any tasks — even picking up those groceries or your toddler.
 Yoga, Pilates and my core routine are great options, but you can make a world of difference by performing a some key stretches right at home.
 Below are some psoas stretches and exercises that you can do a few days a week.
-If you sit at a desk all day, I recommend that you perform these exercises daily, if possible.
+If you sit at a desk all day, it’s recommended that you perform these exercises daily, if possible.
 It only takes a few minutes and can change the way you move throughout your day.

 While releasing the psoas should be left to a soft-tissue professional, NASM suggests foam rolling other tight hip muscles, including the TFL and hip adductors.
 As you roll, hold on spots that are tender for 30 to 90 seconds.
 (16) Check with your doctor to make sure foam rolling is OK with you.
 NASM notes it’s not appropriate for certain conditions, including malignancies, blood clots, aneurysms, anticoagulant therapy, congestive heart failure, open wounds or skin lesions, bursitis, obstructive edema, or certain other health conditions.